Azure/aks-middleware/README.md

 make
 ```

-## 2. <a name='gRPCserver'></a>gRPC server
+## 2. <a id='gRPCserver'></a>gRPC server

+The following gRPC server interceptors are used by default.
+Some interceptors are implemented in this repo.
+Some are implemented in existing open source projects and are used by this repo.

-### 2.1. <a name='requestid'></a>requestid
+### 2.1. <a id='requestid'></a>requestid

-ServerInterceptor.
 It adds x-request-id to MD if there is no such entry.
-This interceptor needs to be registered first so that its request-id can be used by autologger and applogger.
+This interceptor needs to be registered first so that its request-id can be used by autologger and ctxlogger.

-### 2.2. <a name='ctxloggerapplogger'></a>ctxlogger (applogger)
+### 2.2. <a id='ctxloggerapplogger'></a>ctxlogger (applogger)

-ServerInterceptor.
 It adds a logger to ctx with important information (e.g., request-id, method-name) already populated.
 App's handler code can get the logger and output additional information.
 Needs to be registered after the requestid interceptor.

+The logger added via ctx.WithValue() is local to the ctx and won't be propagated to dependencies.
 Only information in MD could be propagated to dependencies.
-The logger added via ctx.WithValue() is local to the ctx and won't be propagated to dependencies.

-##### <a name='logfiltering'></a>log filtering
+##### <a id='logfiltering'></a>log filtering

 This is a feature of ctxlogger that allows the user to annotate within api.proto what request payload variables should be logged or not.
 Logic in the ctxlogger.go decides what to log based off the annoatation.
 The "loggable" annotation is true by default, so the user is only required to annotate the variables that should not be logged.